 It seems like every day there’s a new social network gaming for your audience’s attention.
 By diversifying your advertising channels, you can meet them where they are (rather than stagnating on a platform losing engagement by the second).

-Of course, advertising on platforms like TikTok and Snapchat requires experimentation before jumping in headfirst.
-An experienced digital marketing agency can test the channels that hold the most potential for your business, without wasting your valuable ad spend on dead-end opportunities.
+Of course, advertising on channels like TikTok and Snapchat requires experimentation before jumping in headfirst.
+An experienced digital marketing agency can test the different platforms that hold the most potential for your business, without wasting your valuable ad spend on dead-end opportunities.

-Your business’s ideal media mix will vary based on your audience’s buying journey, your business goals, and more.
-But, by getting ahead of the crowd and investing in channels like programmatic advertising now, you’ll avoid spending your money on tapped-out audiences and social media platforms with ever-diminishing results.
+Your business’s ideal media mix will vary based on your audience demographics, their buying journey, your business goals, and more.
+But, by getting ahead of the crowd and investing in channels like programmatic advertising now, you’ll avoid spending your money on tapped-out audiences and social media platforms with diminishing returns.

 While shrinking third-party data is a hindrance to proper social ad targeting, there is a solution: beefing up your own first-party audience data.

-First-party data (like email lists) are also the missing piece to creating successful lookalike audiences in the post-iOS-14.5 era.
+First-party data (like email lists) is also the missing piece to creating successful lookalike audiences.
 If you have substantial amounts of this data, you can still create marketing campaigns around these audiences and expect to see pre-iOS-14.5 results.

 You can collect first-party data through: